styopdev/webpack-interview-questions/README.md

     })
   ```
 * How to achieve lazy loading in webpack?
-* Why OccurenceOrderPlugin is the part of webpack optimization.
+* Why is OccurenceOrderPlugin part of webpack optimization?
 What it has to do with module ids and topological sorting?
-* What analyzing tools you use for webpack bundle's inspection?
+* What analysis tools do you use for webpack bundle's inspection?

 ### Migration
-* Describe LoaderOptionsPlugin.
+* Describe the LoaderOptionsPlugin.
 * Do you need to include OccurenceOrderPlugin in the plugins section when use webpack 2/3?
-* Which versions of webpack support es6 modules from box?
+* Which version(s) of webpack support es6 modules out the box?
-* Which versions of webpack support json-loader from box?
+* Which version(s) of webpack support json-loader out the box?
-* Which versions of webpack support code splitting?
+* Which version(s) of webpack support code splitting?

 ### Advanced questions
-* Describe webpack runtime and manifest.
+* Describe the webpack runtime and manifest.
-* Is it possible to use other language (except javascript) for webpack config file?
+* Is it possible to use other languages (except javascript) for the webpack config file?
-* Is it possible to have different configurations' files for different environments?
+* Is it possible to have different configuration files for different environments?
-* Describe tree shaking mechanism.
+* Describe the tree shaking mechanism.
-* What is difference between tree shaking and dead code elimination.
+* What is the difference between tree shaking and dead code elimination.
 * Describe scope hoisting in webpack 3.
 * What is Tapable and how does it relate to webpack plugins?